 The keynotes were both great - my favorite being the talk by Kelsey Hightower who is a real pro.
 He handled a few technical glitches with poise, composure and humor that showed everyone he's "been there, done that" and still made the session informative and enjoyable.

-I'll summarize by saying that Pratik and Vince (and Lauren and the rest of the staff and volunteers) continue to amaze me with their ability to organize successful and informative events.
+I'll summarize by saying that Pratik and Vince (and Laura and the rest of the staff and volunteers) continue to amaze me with their ability to organize successful and informative events.
 I'm not sure how they pull it off, but they continue to raise the bar.
 I'm glad they've given me the opportunity to present and hope that this is just the first of many events in the future.
 I met so many other great developers and made valuable contacts that I'm sure will last through the years.